typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 ![](/images/gc-solution-listing.png)

-To start deployment, click on the "Launch on Compute Engine" button which will take you to the configuration screen
+To start deployment, click on the `Launch on Compute Engine` button which will take you to the configuration screen

 ![](/images/gc-deployment-options.png)

 Feel free to adjust the settings to your needs.
-When satisfied with the configuration press "Deploy"
+When satisfied with the configuration press `Deploy`

 ![](/images/gc-deployment-pending.png)